MicrosoftDocs/PlayReady/Docs/Overview/developing-packager.md

 ```

-For more information about generating the PlayReady Header, see the [PlayReady Header Object Specification](../Specifications/playready-header-specification.md).
+For more information about generating the PlayReady Header, see the [PlayReady Header Specification](../Specifications/playready-header-specification.md).

 &nbsp;